 Unique Considerations

-- Material Type: Different materials require different recycling processes.
+- Material Type: Different materials such as plastics, metals, and electronics have specific recycling processes.
 Ensure you know what can and cannot be recycled in your area.

 Special Equipment